Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 20 November 2024 13.35.29 UTC
+- WIB: Rabu, 20 November 2024 14.24.10 UTC
-- WITA: Rabu, 20 November 2024 14.35.29 UTC
+- WITA: Rabu, 20 November 2024 15.24.10 UTC
-- WIT: Rabu, 20 November 2024 15.35.29 UTC
+- WIT: Rabu, 20 November 2024 16.24.10 UTC

 Kutipan Inspiratif:
-"It is during our darkest moments that we must focus to see the light."
+"The human spirit needs places where nature has not been rearranged by the hand of man."

-Kategori: inspirational
+Kategori: nature